 New York, NY 10007

-Dr. Palacio received her medical degree from Mount Sinai School of Medicine in New York and holds a Masters of Public Health, with a specialty in epidemiology, from the University of California at Berkeley School of Public Health, and a BA in biology from Barnard College at Columbia University.
+Dr. Palacio received her medical degree from Mount Sinai School of Medicine in New York a Master of Public Health from the University of California at Berkeley School of Public Health, and a BA in biology from Barnard College at Columbia University.
 She has authored numerous articles in peer-reviewed scientific journals.

 She served on the Harris County Healthcare Alliance (HCHA), as President of the Texas Association of Local Health Officials (TALHO), as Chair of the Texas Public Health Coalition.
 Nationally she was elected to the Board of Directors of the National Association of County and City Health Officials (NACCHO), and appointed to both the Centers for Disease Control and Prevention (CDC) Board of Scientific Counselors for the Office of Public Health Preparedness and Response and the CDC Advisory Committee to the Director.
 In 2011, she was appointed by President Obama as a member of the Advisory Group on Prevention, Health Promotion, and Integrative and Public Health.